Tunat66/epicUK/README_oxford_users.txt

 1- Get in the eic-shell.
 To get in the eic-shell:
     1- Make sure the eic-shell executable is installed on the parent directory (..)
     2- Run: ../eic-shell
-    3- Run: source install/setup.sh to set up your environment variables.
+    3- Run: source cmake_build.sh (this will set up the .xml files and scripts in the build directory, that is install/) 4- Run: source install/setup.sh to set up your environment variables.
-2- Source cmake_build.sh (this will set up the .xml files in the build directory) 3- Your project is ready.
+3- Your project is ready.
 Edit as you like.
 After an edit in the compact files or the src files, recompile the edit by sourcing recompile.sh

 ********************************************************************************************************